Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 Building a robust savings account should be a turnkey habit, regardless of what the economy looks like.
-To build this habit, take a set percentage of funds out of your paycheck as soon as you get it, or even before it hits your bank account, if possible.
+To build this basic financial survival habit, take a set percentage of funds out of your paycheck as soon as you get it, or even before it hits your bank account, if possible.
 Set up a savings account and avoid removing funds from it unless there is a true emergency.

 Tackle your debt

 Paying down your debt while you’re in financial survival mode may sound preposterous.
 Consider reaching out to your servicer to see what options are available to you during this crisis.
 Rather than ignore your debt and let it rack up, research ways to refinance or get rid of interest rates entirely so that you can escape the endless cycle of debt.